openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 **Figure 1** shows conversion from **FP32** to **FP9** non-blocked floating point.
 Yellow __S__ is the sign bit, blue __e__ are the exponent bits, orange __1__ is the implicit 1 in [floating point representation](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), and green __m__ are the mantissa bits. **FP32** has 8-bit exponent and 23-bit mantissa (not counting implicit 1). **FP9** has 5-bit exponent and 3-bit mantissa.
 ![FP32 to FP9 conversion](../pics/bfp_figure1.png)
 Above, mantissa bits are rounded from 23 to 3 bits.
-The exact rounding mechanism is hardware specific (i.e. exact rounding may not be used).

 **Figure 2** shows blocking four **FP9** floating point values into a block of four **int5bfp** values.
 Now the sign bit and the possibly shifted mantissa bits comprise a signed 5-bit integer.
 Exponent is carried separately.